jest10820/typeorm-issues/README.md

 # typeorm-tree-issue

-Run the application and check logs:
+Run the application and check the logs:

 ```bash
 ./build.sh && ./run.sh`